Arjunbadola/arjunbadola.github.io/_posts/2020-04-09-Why Do We Lose Interest In Things Which Once Meant Life To Us.md

 I started getting a sense of accomplishment by reading such books that I never actually reached the execution part as I was feeling good whenever I used to add a book into my ‘Books I Have Read’ list.

 But thankfully this changed.

-I was talking to my cousin once over phone and I was telling him how I finished reading so many books in a month.
-Then he asked me about my plan of action.
-I replied that I have ordered another self-help book.
+One fine day, when I was talking to my cousin over phone and I was telling him how I finished reading so many books in a month, he asked me about my plan of action.
+I replied that I had ordered another self-help book.
 This conversation made me realize that I was stuck in a bubble.
 I was wasting my time gaining multiple opinions from these books while never working on myself.

 ## Stage 3: College – Freshman Year